Methodological Contribution: MOFFlow Architecture

 Models

-• Architecture: Hierarchical encoder-decoder.
+• Architecture: Hierarchical structure with two key modules.

 • Atom-level Update Layers: 4-layer EGNN-like structure to encode building block features $h_m$ from atomic graphs (cutoff 5Å).

-• Block-level Update Layers: Iteratively updates $q, \tau, l$ using the MOFAttention module.
+• Block-level Update Layers: 6 layers that iteratively update $q, \tau, l$ using the MOFAttention module.

 • MOFAttention: Modified Invariant Point Attention (IPA) that incorporates lattice parameters as offsets to the attention matrix.